GeoscienceAustralia/dea-notebooks/Beginners_guide/Guided_tutorial.md

 1. Getting started: Accessing the Sandbox.
 2. Learning Jupyter: Explore what a Jupyter Notebook is.
-3. Using Apps: Run some simple apps demonstrating case studies.
+3. Using Notebooks: Run some simple notebooks demonstrating case studies.
 4. Do it yourself: Run and modify Python code to load, analyse and visualise data
 5. Build it yourself: Explore the dea-notebooks code repository and build your own notebooks to answer specific analysis questions.